hpwit/Sharp/Send to sharp/README.md

 ![Sync](images/IMG_7493.heic)

+PS: you can stop the binary downloadind program by clicking the 'ON' key on the SHARP PC 850 VS

 You can in that case  execute to program by doing `G100`

-PS: you can stop the program by clicking the 'ON' key

 let me know